Alix Dobkin: Career

 Dobkin began her career by performing on the Greenwich Village coffeehouse scene in 1962.
 She played with greats like Bob Dylan and Buffy Sainte-Marie.

 Starting in 1973, she released a number of albums as well as a songbook and toured throughout the U.S., Canada, England, Scotland, Ireland, Australia, and New Zealand promoting lesbian culture and community through women's music.

+Dobkin and Kay Gardner founded the band Lavender Jane in the early 1970s.
+It was notable for being one of the first openly lesbian bands.
+They released Lavender Jane Loves Women, which was one of the first albums produced entirely by lesbians.

 Dobkin enjoyed a small and devoted audience, has been called a "women's music legend" by Spin Magazine, "pithy" by The Village Voice, "Biting...inventive... imaginative" by New Age Journal, "uncompromising" in the New York Times Magazine, and "a troublemaker" by the FBI.
 She gained some unexpected fame in the 1980s when comedians such as David Letterman and Howard Stern tracked down her Lavender Jane Loves Women album, and began playing phrases from the song "View From Gay Head" on the air.
-By the 21st century, Dobkin had ceased writing and recording new material, but continued to tour until her death, stating she had "lost interest" and that writing her memoir had "sucked up all the creativity.”
+By the 21st century, Dobkin had ceased writing and recording new material, but continued to tour until her death, stating she had "lost interest" and that writing her memoir had "sucked up all the creativity."

 In 1977, she became an associate of the American nonprofit publishing organization Women's Institute for Freedom of the Press (WIFP).
 Dobkin was a member of the OLOC (Old Lesbians Organizing for Change) Steering Committee.

 Her 2009 memoir, My Red Blood, was published by Alyson Books.